South Carolina woman charged with exploitation of nursing home resident - NewsBreak

 South Carolina woman charged with exploitation of nursing home resident

-The South Carolina Attorney General’s Office arrested Tiawana Renee Smith-Browning, 56, of Spartanburg for exploitation of a vulnerable adult and breach of trust with fraudulent intent value of $10,000 more.
+The South Carolina Attorney General’s Office arrested Tiawana Renee Smith-Browning, 56, of Spartanburg, for exploitation of a vulnerable adult and breach of trust with a fraudulent intent value of $10,000 or more.

 Then, as the victim’s power of attorney, Smith-Browning willfully made improper use of the victim’s funds and assets.